Gabapentinoid: History

 Mirogabalin, under the brand name Tarlige, was approved for the treatment of neuropathic pain and postherpetic neuralgia in Japan in January 2019.

+Gabapentenoid consumption appears to be increasing; between 2008 and 2018, gabapentenoid use increased by over 17% averaged worldwide, led by growing consumption in the US, Canada, and northern Europe.

 Society and culture

 Recreational use

 Gabapentinoids produce euphoria at high doses, with effects similar to GABAergic central nervous system depressants such as alcohol, γ-hydroxybutyric acid (GHB), and benzodiazepines, and are used as recreational drugs (at 3–20 times typical clinical doses).
 The overall abuse potential is considered to be low and notably lower than that of other drugs such as alcohol, benzodiazepines, opioids, psychostimulants, and other illicit drugs.
 In any case, due to its recreational potential, pregabalin is a schedule V controlled substance in the United States.
 In April 2019, the United Kingdom scheduled gabapentin and pregabalin as Class C drugs under the Misuse of Drugs Act 1971, and as Schedule 3 under the Misuse of Drugs Regulations 2001.
 However, it is not a controlled substance in Canada, or Australia, and the other gabapentinoids, including phenibut, are not controlled substances either.
 As such, they are mostly legal intoxicants.

 Tolerance to gabapentinoids is reported to develop very rapidly with repeated use, although to also dissipate quickly upon discontinuation, and withdrawal symptoms such as insomnia, nausea, headache, and diarrhea have been reported.
 More severe withdrawal symptoms, such as severe rebound anxiety, have been reported with phenibut.
 Because of the rapid tolerance with gabapentinoids, users often escalate their doses, while other users may space out their doses and use sparingly to avoid tolerance.